proteinreport/proteinreport.org/content/events/synbiobeta-2022/index.md

 weight: 5000
 uuid: 9972
 ---
-<p>Live and in person January 25th - 27th 2022 @ the Oakland Marriott City Center</p>
+Live and in person January 25th - 27th 2022 @ the Oakland Marriott City
+Center